 UMix changed all of that.
 Because UMix is a digital, integrated system of music and messages, our customers can seamlessly and unobtrusively add messages to any music program.
 They can even create lists of messages to rotate through and play them at whatever time and frequency they want.
 All that’s needed is an MP3 and web browser to load and schedule any message.
 And because it’s integrated and digital, messages never interrupt songs!

 Some customers use professional voice-talent and others use a friendly, homegrown voice for a more familiar sound.
-UMix even has a content recorder app for Android and iOS that makes the process fast and easy to record and load messages directly to a subscriber’s account.
+UMix even has a content recorder app for Android that makes the process fast and easy to record and load messages directly to a subscriber’s account.

 As we said, it may not be for everyone, but many do find value and it’s easy enough to test in your own environment.